doctrine/DoctrineORMModule/docs/migrations.md

 code base.
 Each migration has an `up()` and `down()` function and can accept raw SQL or `$schema` functions to dynamically build the database.

 You may configure multiple migrations; one for each object manager in your application.
-It only makes sense to specify one directory of migrations for each object manager.
+For each object manager you may specify one directory where migrations are stored.
+By convention migrations are named based on the time they are created and thus self-organize when sorted by name.
+This convention avoids migrations with duplicate names too.

 > Note that in prior versions of doctrine/doctrine-orm-module only one migrations configuration
 > was supported.
 This module will have a new major revision when this is released.